 I see a lot of people that have no clue how to get their finances in order.
 I see some people who really would like to do a better job of saving their money or being responsible with it, but they aren’t sure how or where to start.

-The first step is realizing where you money is going and when it is being withdrawn.
-A few months ago I created a spread sheet that will help with this step.
+The first step is realizing where your money is going and when it is being withdrawn.
+A few months ago I created a spreadsheet that will help with this step.

 Here is the PDF: Bills, Bills, Bills